-At a minimum, journal publishers should produce front-matter XML files with rich metadata - descriptive data such as DOIs and ORCIDs - for all of their articles.
-However, producing full-text XML files for articles is preferable to allow for text and data mining; and it is a recommended publishing best practice.
+At a minimum, journal publishers should have HTML metatags on all of their article web pages and produce rich front-matter XML metadata files (i.e., includes descriptive data such as DOIs and ORCIDs) for all of their articles.
+However, typesetting articles in full-text XML is preferable to allow for text and data mining, and it’s a publishing best practice.
 For example, Plan S lists producing full-text machine-readable article files in its strongly recommended technical criteria.

-If you’re like many journal publishers, you may not be sure of how to go about producing JATS compliant XML files for your articles, and you may be concerned about what it will cost.
-At Scholastica, we’re making journal XML production easy and affordable.
-Scholastica automatically produces front-matter JATS XML metadata files for all journals that use our OA publishing software, and full-text JATS XML files for all journals that use our typesetting service.
-Learn more about how we’re helping journals produce machine-readable metadata to make articles more discoverable here.
+If you’re like many journal publishers, you may not be sure of how to go about producing HTML metatags or JATS compliant XML files for your articles, and you may be concerned about what it will cost.
+At Scholastica, we’re making journal metadata production easy and affordable.
+Scholastica automatically generates full-text JATS XML article files with rich metadata for all journals that use our software-based production service.
+And we create article-level HTML and JATS XML metadata for all journals that use our OA publishing platform.
+You can learn more about how we’re helping journals produce machine-readable metadata to make articles more discoverable here.

-If you publish a journal in the biomedical or life sciences and you’re looking to add articles to PMC, we have good news for you.
-The full-text XML article files that Scholastica generates for journals using our typesetting service now meet all of the PMC technical requirements.
-And we’re continuing to enhance how the XML that we generate is structured so that it conforms to all PMC style criteria as well.
-This ensures that article XML is not only valid but also formatted to follow the conventions that PMC prefers.
-The editors of Spartan Medical Research Journal shared how using Scholastica’s typesetting service to produce full-text XML conforming to PMC’s standards has enabled them to pursue PubMed indexing in this recent interview.
+If you publish a journal in the biomedical or life sciences and you’re looking to add articles to PubMed Central (PMC)/PubMed search, we have good news for you.
+The full-text JATS XML article files that Scholastica generates for journals using our production service now meet all of PMC’s technical requirements — so they’re ready for deposit with no work on your part.
+And we’re continuing to enhance how the XML we generate is structured to conforms to all of PMC’s preferred style criteria.
+Having Scholastica automatically typset articles in PMC compliant XML is helping publications like the Spartan Medical Research Journal more easily pursue PMC/PubMed search indexing.

 Want to know more about the difference between NLM’s three databases — PubMed Central, PubMed, and MEDLINE?
 Check out this interview with PubMed Central Program Manager Kathryn Funk or watch this webinar about helping journals get included in indexes like PMC from Scholastica CEO Brian Cody.

-In addition to producing XML metadata files for all journals using Scholastica’s OA publishing software and full-text XML article files for all journals using our typesetting service, we’re also working to help journals add articles to indexes and discovery services more easily.
+In addition to producing full-text XML article files for all journals using our production service and HTML and XML article-level metadata for all journals using Scholastica’s OA publishing platform, we’re also working to help journals add articles to indexes and discovery services more easily.
 We now offer automations for:

-Crossref DOI registration: One of the most common indexing requirements and overall discovery best practices that journal publishers should follow is adding Digital Object Identifiers or DOIs to all of their articles.
-For journals using Scholastica’s open access publishing software, adding DOIs is easy using our automated Crossref DOI registration feature.
-You can turn on this automation by following the steps outlined here.
-Learn more about this feature and the benefits of Crossref DOI registration in this blog post.
+Crossref DOI registration: One of the most common indexing requirements and overall discovery best practices that journal publishers should follow is registering Digital Object Identifiers or DOIs for all of their articles.
+For journals using Scholastica’s OA publishing platform, adding DOIs to articles is easy using our automated Crossref DOI registration feature.
+We deposit rich machine-readable metadata with all article DOIs, including ORCIDs and citation information, to help you get the full discovery benefits of Crossref membership.
+You can learn how to turn on this integration and ways Crossref supports content discoverability in this blog post.

-The Directory of Open Access Journals (DOAJ): For journals using Scholastica’s open access publishing software that have been accepted into the DOAJ, Scholastica also offers automatic DOAJ deposits.
-Just follow the steps outlined here to turn on the DOAJ article deposit integration, and Scholastica will take care of the rest — automatically formatting article XML files to meet DOAJ’s standards and sending all new articles to the index.
-Learn more about the benefits of automatic DOAJ indexing in this interview with DOAJ Operations Manager Dominic Mitchell.
+The Directory of Open Access Journals (DOAJ): For journals admitted to the DOAJ using Scholastica’s OA publishing software, Scholastica also offers automatic DOAJ index deposits.
+Just follow the steps outlined here to turn on our DOAJ integration, and Scholastica will take care of the rest — automatically formatting article XML files to meet DOAJ’s standards and sending new articles to the index.
+You can learn more about DOAJ and the benefits of automatic indexing in this interview with DOAJ Operations Manager Dominic Mitchell.

-Google Scholar: Additionally, we’ve worked with Google Scholar to have Scholastica approved as a trusted content source, so all journal articles published via Scholastica’s open access publishing platform are indexed by Google Scholar automatically.
-Journal publishers don’t need to take any steps to get this benefit, it’s all handled by our software.
+Google Scholar: We’ve worked with Google Scholar to have Scholastica approved as a trusted content source, so all journal articles published via Scholastica’s OA publishing platform are indexed by Google Scholar automatically.
+Journal publishers don’t need to take any steps to get this benefit — it’s all handled by our software.
 We cover why having your journals indexed in Google Scholar matters more than ever in this blog post.

 Submitting journal content to academic indexes is one of the most beneficial steps that publishers can take to improve their reputation among authors and attract more readers.
 However, it can also be one of the most challenging.
 At Scholastica, we’re working to help all publishers, regardless of size, professionalize their journals and reach their indexing goals.
-We’re continually improving our XML production and working to expand our automations to take the legwork out of submitting content to major indexing and discovery services.
+We’re continually improving our XML production process and introducing new integrations to take the legwork out of submitting content to major indexing and discovery services.

 Scholastica is also working to support publishers in other automation areas, such as depositing articles into archives.
 Recently, we announced automatic XML article deposits for the Portico dark archive, and we’re currently looking for beta partners to build out a CLOCKSS integration.
 If you’re interested in learning more about becoming a beta partner, please email us.